 I've been getting a lot of emails about how I go about writing my songs and where the ideas of my lyrics come from and how long it takes me to write a song especially from people who are just starting to write songs.
 There are many ways the idea of a song comes to me.
 Usually it's about a memory or experience I had and involves a lot of and feelings and sometimes my song would start to come to me by my mood which would trigger a certain way I play a chord and then my song would start to evolve from there.
 Best thing to do is find a place where you can think freely with no pressure.
 For example you can see "my spot" with the above pictures is where I went.
 Then just start thinking about things and start strumming some chords.
 You'll be amazed at what starts to develop.
 I would find the main idea or sound of my song and then it starts to develop with more words and chords as I continue playing.
 I have sometimes written a song in a day.

-I was born that I was born with a "veil".
+I was born that I was born with a "veil" and that I'm a "true and honest" person.
 My Mom made a point of making sure that I was aware of this.
 She gave me a very old news article that she saved for me for many years about people that were born with a veil.
 See part of article below.
 Maybe this has also influenced my music and the way I write my songs.

 "Time marches on, the wind blows on"

-I like to perform mostly close by home and am currently performing at various concerts and shows in the Connecticut and New York area with my oldies band the Big Beat.
-My boys
+I like to perform mostly close by home in New York.
+I am currently performing at concerts and shows in the New York and Connecticut areas with my band the Big Beat.
+My sons

 are also performing with me.
 Joseph solos and plays trumpet and joins in with the playing and Patrick also solos and plays tenor saxophone and joins in with the playing.
 See photos below.

 I’m very proud of them.
-They both attend College full time.
-Joseph is an Honors Student and is Majoring in Physics and Math.
-Patrick is an Honors Student and is Majoring in Marine Biology and Psychology.
+They both graduated from College.
+Joseph was an Honors Student and Majored in Physics and Math.
+Patrick was an Honors Student and Majored in Marine Biology and Psychology.
 I wouldn’t have missed having kids for the world.
 They have "always" come first in my life.
 The worst person in the world is a "deadbeat dad".
-They run away and only take good care of themselves.
+They run away from their responsibilities and only take real good care of themselves.